-If the Panthers are going to cover — or even win outright — they’ll need to get off to a better start than they did in previous games.
+If the Panthers are going to cover the spread — or even win outright — they’ll need to get off to a better start than they did in previous games.
 Carolina continues to show signs of a dynamic offense, but are too often stalled due to poor protection, execution or decision-making.

 The Panthers beat the Texans last week without much suspense, but their slim 7-6 margin at halftime underscored the offensive inconsistencies they’ve struggled with at times.

 They can’t afford to leave points on the field Sunday, whether that means executing for six or converting kicks — both field goals and extra points.

 Dallas’ hiring of Dan Quinn was expected to have a positive impact on the Cowboys defense.
 But most weren’t expecting them to be this good this soon.
 Rookie Micah Parsons has been as advertised and will be a nightmare when the team starts moving him around.
 Second-year cornerback Trevon Diggs has taken a leap forward as well.
 He’s a big reason why the Cowboys are averaging 2.7 takeaways through three games.

 The Panthers, meanwhile, lead the league with 14 sacks and 48 pressures.
 Additionally, they’ve held opponents to 10 points per game, second best in the league.
 This is a quality defense, but it can’t be overstated that Dallas will present a different caliber of opponent.

 What’re the odds: NFL betting odds in NC